sabszh/cds_la/assignments/A5/README.md

-# Assignment 5 - Evaluating Environmental Impact of Exam Portfolio
+# Assignment 5: Evaluating Environmental Impact of Exam Portfolio

 ## Assignment Description
-This assignment evaluates the environmental impact of the work completed in the Cultural Data Science course throughout the semester.
+This assignment evaluates the environmental impact of the work completed in the portfolio for Cultural Data Science, Language Analytics course.
 CodeCarbon, a tool that measures the CO₂ emissions of code, is utilized to assess the environmental footprint of the assignments.
 The main focus is to determine which assignments and tasks have contributed the most to CO₂ emissions and to discuss the implications of these findings.

 ## Methodology
 1. **Data Collection**: Data was collected from each assignment in the Language Analytics course, including A1, A2, A3, and A4.